Nicholas J. Shaheen, MD, MPH

 His research interest is molecular mechanism and prevention of Barrett's esophagus and esophageal adenocarcinoma.
 His lab also works on how inflammation may contribute to oral cancer and prostate cancer.
 He has authored numerous journal articles and book chapters related to oral and esophageal diseases.
 He is currently a reviewer for numerous journals.
 Dr. Chen receives research funding from the National Institutes of Health, Department of Defense, private foundations and corporations to pursue basic and translational research in Barrett's esophagus and esophageal adenocarcinoma.
 Dr. Chen is a member of several professional societies, including the American Association for Cancer Research.

-Susie Bream, Clinical Research Administrator.
+Susie Moist is a Project Director for the CEDAS group.
 Graduating from the Pennsylvania State University in 2006 with a BS in Psychology and minor in Business, Susie’s research career began in Florida focusing on substance abuse and mental health.
 Other research experience includes pediatric epidemiology and type 1 diabetes.
-In 2010 Susie relocated to North Carolina and joined the CEDAS group where she currently manages multiple research projects and is pursuing an MPH in Health Policy and Management.
+In 2010 Susie relocated to North Carolina and joined the CEDAS group where she currently manages multiple research projects.
+Susie completed her MPH in Health Policy and Management at UNC in 2013.

 Jessica Hores Gebhart, MSHS